OpenVPN/openvpn/README.dco.md

 routing tables for forwarding decisions.

 - Each client has a VPN IPv4 and/or a VPN IPv6 assigned to it;
-- additional IP ranges can be routed to a client by adding a route with a client VPN IP as the gateway/nexthop (i.e. ip route add a.b.c.d/24 via
+- Additional IP ranges can be routed to a client by adding a route with a client VPN IP as the gateway/nexthop (i.e. ip route add a.b.c.d/24 via
   $VPNIP);
-- due to the point above, there is no real need to add a companion `--route` for each `--iroute` directive, unless you want to blackhole traffic when the specific client is not connected;
+- Due to the point above, there is no real need to add a companion `--route` for each `--iroute` directive, unless you want to blackhole traffic when the specific client is not connected;
-- no internal routing is available.
+- No internal routing is available.
 If you need truly internal routes, this can be achieved either with filtering using `iptables` or using `ip rule`;
-- client-to-client behaviour, as implemented in userspace, does not exist: packets always reach the tunnel interface and are then re-routed to the destination peer based on the system routing table.
+- Client-to-client behaviour, as implemented in userspace, does not exist: packets always reach the tunnel interface and are then re-routed to the destination peer based on the system routing table.